manocodes/google-cloud-experiments/docs/compute/os_concepts.md

 ### The Old Way: SSH Keys
 Manually copying a text file (public key) to the server.
-**PM Risk:** Who has the key?
+**Risk:** Who has the key?
 Did the ex-employee keep it?
 It's a "Shared Secret" nightmare.

 ### The Google Way: OS Login
 Connects the Linux User system directly to **Google Cloud IAM**.